1nst4ll/sothebys_listings_scraper/README.md

 ## Usage

+1. Create an `agents.json` file in the project directory.
+This file should contain a JSON array of agent IDs you want to scrape, like this:

+    ```json
+    [
+      "agent_id_1",
+      "agent_id_2",
+      "agent_id_3"
+    ]
+    ```

-1. Open your terminal and navigate to the project directory.
+2. Open your terminal and navigate to the project directory.
-2. Run the script using the following command:
+3. Run the script using the following command:

     ```bash
     python scrape_agent_properties.py
     ```

-3. The script will prompt you to enter the agent ID you want to scrape.
+4. The script will read the agent IDs from `agents.json` and process each one sequentially.
-4. Enter the agent ID and press Enter.

 ## Output